dreLT/all-reviews/README.md

 ## Progress

-### Issues
+### To Do
 * There is an issue connecting to Rotten Tomatoes API; Rotten Tomatoes API review data is not displaying in the view
 * App needs styling for a nicer look and better user experience

-### Wish LIst
+### Wish List
 * Loading animations for loading times when APIs are called
-* In addition to links to movie data, The Rotten Tomatoes API also provides basic info for all of the movies in it's database, including movie posters (as image files).
-It would be great to integrate this info, perhaps as in the header area or a third column, showing the movie poster and some basic facts (date, production company, director, main actors, etc) once a movie title is clicked.
+* In addition to links to movie reviews, the Rotten Tomatoes API provides additional info for all of the movies in it's database, including movie posters.
+It would be great to also get this data and display the queried movie's poster and some basic facts (date, production company, director, main actors, etc).